 Train Not Plane

-It’s all very well being a totally plastic-free site (which Meadows in the Mountains is) offsetting your carbon emissions by planting your own forest (which Meadows also does) but if your 2000 attendees fly in to your beautiful Bulgarian site from all corners of the earth then you’re kind of only just about offsetting your emissions!
+It’s all very well being a totally plastic-free site (which Meadows in the Mountains is) offsetting your carbon emissions by planting your own forest (which Meadows also does) but if your 2000 attendees fly into your beautiful Bulgarian site from all corners of the earth then how are you truly being one of the most eco-friendly festivals?

 According to Energy Revolution, audience travel makes up 80% of most festival carbon emissions… I imagine it is more than that if most of your audience is from the UK and travelling to Bulgaria!